lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The following use cases are supported:

-Single Attester, which only distributes Evidence without any certification paths, i.e. the Verifier is assumed to be in possession of the certification paths already or there is no certification paths because the Verifier directly trusts the Attester key.
+A single Attester, which only distributes Evidence without any certification paths.
+In the use case, the Verifier is assumed to be in possession of the certification paths already or there is no certification paths because the Verifier directly trusts the Attester key.
-As a result a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement without the CertificateAlternatives structure. {{fig-single-attester}} shows this use case.
+As a result, a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement without the CertificateAlternatives structure. {{fig-single-attester}} shows this use case.